"Go See Terry"

 Actually, yes!

 He’d sell me the Corolla his wife had been driving for the last three years.
-He needed some quick cash because a really mint Corolla from an elderly customer had just come up, and he wanted to nab it for Alison.
+He needed some quick cash because an older, but mint super low-mileage Corolla from an elderly customer had just come up, and he wanted to nab it for Alison.

-Her car had done quite a few k’s, but was tidy, reliable, and properly serviced.
+Her car had done quite a few k’s, but was tidy, reliable, and had an impeccable service history.

 Price?